-OMIA 002256-9615 : Cardiomyopathy and juvenile mortality in Canis lupus familiaris
+OMIA:002256-9615 : Cardiomyopathy and juvenile mortality in Canis lupus familiaris

 Protein translation requires aminoacyl-tRNAs to deliver the amino acids that are incorporated into nascent peptide chains.
 Aminoacylation of tRNAs is catalyzed by a set of aminoacyl-tRNA synthetases, which have highly specific recognition sites for their respective amino acids and the corresponding tRNA molecules.
 Eukaryotes have two tyrosyl-tRNA synthetases, the cytoplasmic tyrosyl-tRNA synthetase 1 (YARS1) and the mitochondrial tyrosyl-tRNA synthetase 2 (YARS2).
 A mitochondrial translation defect due to the YARS2:p.Glu352Lys represents a plausible cause for juvenile mortality in Belgian Shepherd dogs (Gurtner et al. 2020).

 |Symbol||Description||Species||Chr||Location||OMIA gene details page||Other Links|

 |YARS2||tyrosyl-tRNA synthetase 2, mitochondrial||Canis lupus familiaris||27||NC_051831.1 (16320190..16347401)||YARS2||Homologene, Ensembl , NCBI gene|

 Readers can re-sort on any column by clicking on the column header.
 Click it again to sort in a descending

 WARNING!
 Inclusion of a variant in this table does not automatically mean that it should be used for DNA testing.
 Anyone contemplating the use of any of these variants for DNA testing should examine critically the relevant evidence (especially in breeds other than the breed in which the variant was first described).
 If it is decided to proceed, the location and orientation of the variant sequence should be checked very carefully.

-|OMIA Variant ID||Breed(s)||Variant Phenotype||Gene||Allele||Type of Variant||Reference Sequence||Chr.||g. or m.||c. or n.||p.||Verbal Description||EVA ID||Inferred EVA rsID||Year Published||PubMed ID(s)||Acknowledgements|
+|OMIA Variant ID||Breed(s)||Variant Phenotype||Gene||Allele||Type of Variant||Source of Genetic Variant||Reference Sequence||Chr.||g. or m.||c. or n.||p.||Verbal Description||EVA ID||Inferred EVA rsID||Year Published||PubMed ID(s)||Acknowledgements|

-|1172||Belgian Shepherd||Cardiomyopathy and juvenile mortality||YARS2||missense||CanFam3.1||27||g.16157324A>G||c.1054G>A||p.(E352K)||"XM_543740.6:c.1054G>A . . .
+|1172||Belgian Shepherd||Cardiomyopathy and juvenile mortality||YARS2||missense||Naturally occurring variant||CanFam3.1||27||g.16157324G>A||c.1054G>A||p.(E352K)||"XM_543740.6:c.1054G>A . . .
 XP_543740.1:p.(Glu352Lys)" (Gurtner et al. (2020)||2020||32183361|